The Crazy Idea That Kickstarted Heroes

 Photo credit: Canva

-Neves and Gungaloo dreamed of something “upon which people could come into a space.”
-Through this, they hope to inspire people and let them go home challenged to take action.
+Neves and Gungaloo dreamed of something “upon which people could come into a space” wherein to inspire and let them go home challenged to take action.

 Also, every subject discussed is just relevant, timely, and irresistibly engaging.
 The message penetrates the listeners’ subconscious mind enough to make a difference in their mentality and outlook.